easy-http/mock-builder/README.md

 `queryParamIs(string $key, string $value)`

-Expects for a query param with specific value (for example term=bluebird).
+Expects for a query parameter with specific value (for example term=bluebird).

 `queryParamExists(string $param)`

-Expects a query param exists.
+Expects a query parameter exists.